 event handler in functional components, such as updating the state, calling multiple functions, and using synthetic events.

-event handler works in custom components, some common issues developers may face, like event bubbling, this
+event handler works in custom components, and some common issues developers may face, like event bubbling, this

-binding problems, async state updates, memory leaks, and performance concerns, and provided solutions for them.
+binding problems, async state updates, memory leaks, and performance concerns.

 Lastly, we looked at how to specify and add event handler types with TypeScript to event handlers.